PsychoPoet Research Initiative

 Aut viam inveniam aut faciam

-I am starting to get snowed under with PM'd requests for information about Inositol and I am noticing the same questions being asked in brand new threads every day, so I am going to solve that by posting everything I have been able to learn about inositol here.
+Back when I created this thread, I was getting bombarded with PMs for information about Inositol and I noticed the same questions being asked in brand new threads every day.
+I aimed to solve that by posting everything I have been able to learn about inositol here.
 If you see anyone in the other forums asking about inositol, please direct them here to save everyone some time.

 This is the first in a planned series of Research Initiative threads in which all the known facts are explored and myths are given the heave-ho.